 Ethnic Sources

 A number of records of slaves and slavery exist, but tend to be spotty and of uneven quality.
 Immigrant relief association records are also hard to find, but may harbor the clue you need to get your ancestor "across the pond."
+Are you researching your Irish ancestors or your Italian or German ancestors?
+Let us guide you in your research or perhaps you want us to do the research for you.

 Many ethnic groups have established historical libraries.
 You might find information in the Immigration History Research Center in Minnesota.
 Many books of immigrant records have been published and articles on groups regularly appear in genealogical quarterlies.
 There may be a special genealogical societies devoted to your country of origin, religion, or culture.
 Perhaps a historical society magazine will have an article about your ethnic group.